miiazertyy/Discord-LLM-Selfbot/README.md

 -   [x] Psychoanalysis Command: Use the `,analyse` command to analyse a mentioned user's messages and find insights on their personality.
 It's like having a therapist in your server!
 -   [x] Runs on Meta AI's Llama-3: The bot uses the Llama-3 model from Meta AI, which is one of the most powerful models available.
 -   [x] Secure Credential Management: Keep your credentials secure using environment variables.
--   [x] Priority prefix "=" to bypass wait times between responses usable by everyone
+-   [x] Priority prefix "=" to bypass wait times between responses usable by everyone.
--   [x] Auto switch LLM when out of tokens
+-   [x] Auto switch LLM when out of tokens.
+-   [x] Auto Mood changing.
+-   [x] Per user memory stocked in SQL.
+And a bunch other quality of life features

 ## 📜 Commands